autometrics-dev/.github/profile/README.md

 - [Python](https://github.com/autometrics-dev/autometrics-py) (alpha)
 - [C#](https://github.com/autometrics-dev/autometrics-cs) (alpha & community-contributed)

 Want to help implement autometrics in another language?
-Get in touch!
+Take a look at the [Autometrics Specification](https://github.com/autometrics-dev/autometrics-shared/blob/main/SPEC.md) and get in touch!
 We'd love to work with you on it.

 ##  3. Why Metrics?